Waltham Abbey Town Hall

-Waltham Abbey Town Hall is a municipal facility on Highbridge Street in Waltham Abbey, Essex.
-It is a locally listed building.
+Waltham Abbey Town Hall is a municipal building in Highbridge Street, Waltham Abbey, Essex.
+The town hall was completed in 1904 as the headquarters of Waltham Holy Cross Urban District Council, and today serves as the headquarters of Waltham Abbey Town Council.
+An example of Art Nouveau architecture, it is a locally listed building.

 History

 Local civic officials found it necessary to establish some proper accommodation following the formation of the Waltham Holy Cross Urban District in 1894.
 The site selected was occupied by an old slum called Camps Court which was accordingly demolished.
 The foundation stone for the "Waltham Holy Cross Council Buildings" was laid by Mrs A. J. Chapman, wife of the then chairman of the council, in January 1904.
 The building, which was designed in the Art Nouveau style with a tower in the style of a French chateau, was built by the local contractor, John Bentley & Sons.
 It was officially opened by Mrs A. J. Chapman in late 1904.